-- 1. GUI as part of testing of all security functions - 2. z/Architecture as part of tests related to security function Authorized Operation - 3.
+- 1. GUI as part of testing of all security functions - 2. z/Architecture as part of tests related to security function Authorized Operations - 3.
 Proprietary internal interfaces as part of tests related to all tested security functions except Self Test - 4.
-CHSC as part of tests related to security functions Authorized Operations and Object Reuse

-- 5. IOCP as part of tests related to security function Access Control and Information Flow Control - 6.
-SIE as part of all tests that involve running LPARs11 c) Verdict for the activity:
+CHSC as part of tests related to security functions Authorized Operations and Object Reuse - 5.
+IOCP as part of tests related to security function Access Control and Information Flow Control - 6.
+SIE as part of all tests that involve running LPARs8